EJHENNELLY/CloudResume-Project/README.md

 If you do not have a resume ready to deploy, I suggest searching on youtube or medium for instruction/inspiration!
 It can be very basic at first and you can update it later.

 Once you have your basic resume ready to deploy we are going to follow these steps:
-1. Upload your resume to AWS S3 bucket to host as a static website
+1. Upload your resume to AWS S3 bucket and configure Cloudfront to point to your bucket
 2. Use Route 53 to point a custom DNS domain name to your site
-3. Secure your URL using HTTPS by utilizing CloudFront
+3. Secure your URL using HTTPS
-4. Create a Visitor counter so you can see how many people access the site (will be helpful while networking on job hunt)
-5. Store the visitor data
-6. Create a way to allow your site and database to communicate with each other
-7. Test everything to make sure it works

 STEP 1: Upload your website to an S3 Bucket
 ---